hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 Auto-Testing tools in general are designed to improve the developers workflow for TDD.
 Therefore, one design goal of Karma is to provide test results as fast as posssible.
 This gives the developers more confidence while they are writing code, since they will know immediately whether their changes break current implementations.
-On the GitHub page of karma they summarize the purpose of karma as follows:
+On the GitHub page of Karma they summarize the purpose of Karma as follows:
 "The main purpose of Karma is to make your test-driven development easy, fast, and fun."
 @RefKey[GitHubKarma]

-In general the main design rational of karma is to give the developers less to worry about.
+In general the main design rational of Karma is to give the developers less to worry about.
-To achieve this, simple configuration is important for karma.
+To achieve this, simple configuration is important for Karma.
 The users should not get additional overhead when using it.
 In the end all of this is supposed to make the developer more productive and efficient, while also increasing code quality.